Turkish rose farmers struggle to keep tradition alive

 Despite the steady rise in demand from a global fragrance industry worth almost $40 billion, Turkish output has declined for two decades and the tradition of rose cultivation is fading.

-A shrinking population - true for much of Turkey's rural communities amid rapid urbanization - prefers to raise less labor-intensive products, like cherries and peaches for export, said rose growers.
+A shrinking population - true for much of Turkey's rural communities amid rapid urbanisation - prefers to raise less labour-intensive products, like cherries and peaches for export, said rose growers.
 Aging rose bushes are another culprit.

-Larger producers now employ migrant farm laborers including Syrian refugees.
-Turkey harbors nearly 2 million people from Syria who have escaped the violence that erupted there in 2011 and are increasingly working in low-paying agricultural jobs.
+Larger producers now employ migrant farm labourers including Syrian refugees.
+Turkey harbours nearly 2 million people from Syria who have escaped the violence that erupted there in 2011 and are increasingly working in low-paying agricultural jobs.

 There is no rose industry in war-torn Syria.
 Turkey has a 60 percent share of the market, while Bulgaria controls the rest.